Overall political strategy

 The EU’s overall political strategy is developed jointly by its institutions: the European Parliament, European Council, Council of the European Union, and European Commission.

-In particular, the European Council (gathering the leaders from the 28 EU countries) provides orientations and general political priorities.
+In particular, the European Council (the leaders from all EU countries) provides orientations and general political priorities.

 The President of the Commission also determines the political priorities for its mandate.
 Every 5 years, at the beginning of a new Commission term, the President of the Commission sets out the priority areas to be focused on during that term.
 These areas are derived from the Council's strategic agenda and from discussions with the political groups of the European Parliament.

-The Commission's overarching priorities for the period 2014-19 are set out in the President's political guidelines.
+The Commission's priorities for the period 2019-24 are set out in the President's political guidelines.

 State of the Union address